Parul1606/Netflix/README.md

 # Netflix

 ## Project Overview
 This project is a full-stack Netflix Clone built using modern web technologies.
-It provides users with the ability to browse movies, view personalized recommendations, and enjoy seamless video playback.
+It provides users with the ability to browse movies, and enjoy seamless video playback.
 The backend is powered by Express.js and MongoDB, while the frontend is built with React, Redux, Tailwind CSS, and Material UI for a highly responsive and intuitive user interface.

 ## Features
 - **User Profiles with Search Functionality**: Users can create and manage their profiles, and utilize the search feature to find movies.